lajoiepy/object-detection/README.md

    `catkin install`

 2. If there were errors during the build process, refer to [Build/Installation Problems](https://github.com/HashirZahir/object-detection/new/master?readme=1#buildinstallation-problems).
-Otherwise, proceed to run your rosbag / connect your camera to stream the RGB and Pointcloud data.
+Otherwise, proceed to run your rosbag / connect your camera to stream the RGB and depthimage data.

-3. Double check that the ROS topics specified in `config/ros_config.yaml` match the RBG camera and pointcloud topics.
+3. Double check that the ROS topics specified in `config/ros_config.yaml` match the RBG camera and depthimage topics.

 4. [Download](config/darknet_resources/README) the relevant yolov3 config files (classes, configs and weights of the model) as they too large to host on Github.